 We’ve already awarded much of this funding, and the supplemental grant dollars the board made available for 2020 and 2021 will allow us to make further commitments.
 You might recall that since shutdowns became widespread in mid-March, we started making what would become more than $1.5 million in grants and program-related investments to longtime grantees and new partners.
 We’ve had several announcements about this funding through our blog, such as in this entry, and we’ve posted a COVID-19 Update page that tracks all of our pandemic-response funding.

 In addition to lifting up the work and voices of our grantee partners, we remain dedicated to transforming ourselves as grantmakers through our diversity, equity, and inclusion (DEI) journey.
 We continue to examine the Foundation from the inside out through values work, DEI trainings, listening, and learning.
 Our team is at work right now on developing a racial-equity lens.

 In the coming months we’ll share more about our 2020 grants and the community-strengthening work of our grantees.
 And, again, keep an eye out in August for our upcoming annual report, which will feature more ideas about the respond, reimagine, restructure approach to funding and also about our internal work on DEI and on our values.

 President and CEO, Northwest Area Foundation

-Our COVID-19 web page is dedicated to our latest blog updates—including how we and our grantees are responding to COVID-19—as well as COVID-related grantmaking, and informational and funding resources.
+Our Crisis Response Updates web page is dedicated to our latest blog updates—including how we and our grantees are responding to COVID-19—as well as COVID-related grantmaking, and informational and funding resources.